Plan B for PANS

 Intake

 Log your kid's baseline — symptoms, meds, onset, history, and everything already tried.
-Takes about fifteen minutes, or an unhurried conversation with Claude.
+Takes about fifteen minutes, or an unhurried conversation with Minta.

 02